-- a.
-The production of documents (including both paper documents and electronically stored information) subject to protection by the attorney-client, the Bank Examination privilege, and/or protected by the work-product, joint defense or other similar doctrine, or by another legal privilege protecting information from discovery, shall not constitute a waiver of any privilege or other protection, provided that the Producing Party notifies the Receiving Party, in writing, of the production after its discovery of the same. - b.
+a.
+The production of documents (including both paper documents and electronically stored information) subject to protection by the attorney-client, the Bank Examination privilege, and/or protected by the work-product, joint defense or other similar doctrine, or by another legal privilege protecting information from discovery, shall not constitute a waiver of any privilege or other protection, provided that Producing Party, to the extent it originally produced the Discovery Material in question, notifies the Receiving Party, in writing, of the production after its discovery of the same.

+b.
 If the Producing Party notifies the Receiving Party after discovery that privileged materials (hereinafter referred to as the "Identified Materials") have been produced, the Identified Materials and all copies of those materials shall be returned to the Producing Party or destroyed or deleted, on request of the Producing Party.
-If the Receiving Party has any notes or other work product reflecting the contents of the Identified Materials, the Receiving Party will not review or use those materials unless a court later designates the Identified Materials as not privileged or protected. - c.
+If the Receiving Party has any notes or other work product reflecting the contents of the Identified Materials, the Receiving Party will not review or use those materials unless a court later designates the Identified Materials as not privileged or protected.

+c.
 The Identified Materials shall be deleted from any systems used to house the documents, including document review databases, e-rooms and any other location that stores the documents.
-The Receiving Party may make no use of the Identified Materials during any aspect of this Case or any other matter, including in depositions or at trial, unless the documents are later designated by a court as not privileged or protected. - d.
+The Receiving Party may make no use of the Identified Materials during any aspect of the Case or any other matter, including in depositions or at trial, unless the documents are later designated by a court as not privileged or protected.

+d.
 The contents of the Identified Materials shall not be disclosed to anyone who was not already aware of the contents of them before the notice was made.

-- e.
-If a Receiving Party is in receipt of a document from a Producing Party which the Receiving Party has reason to believe is privileged, the Receiving Party shall in good faith take reasonable steps to promptly notify the Producing Party of the production of that document so that the Producing Party may make a determination of whether it wishes to have the documents returned or destroyed pursuant to this Stipulation. - f.
-The Party returning the Identified Materials may move the Court for an order compelling production of some or all of the material returned or destroyed, but the basis for such a motion may not be the fact or circumstances of the production. - g.
-The Parties agree that this Stipulation is made pursuant to Rule 502(d) of the Federal Rules of Evidence and thus the disclosure of Identified Materials is not a waiver of the privilege in any other federal or state proceeding. - h.
-This stipulated agreement set forth in Paragraph 10 and its subparts does not constitute a concession by any Party that any documents are subject to protection by the attorney-client privilege, the work product doctrine or any other potentially applicable privilege or doctrine.
-This agreement also is not intended to waive or limit in any way either Party's right to contest any privilege claims that may be asserted with respect to any of the documents produced except to the extent stated in the agreement.
+e.
+If a Receiving Party is in receipt of a document from the Producing Party which the Receiving Party has reason to believe is privileged, the Receiving Party shall in good faith take reasonable steps to promptly notify the Producing Party of the production of that document so that the Producing Party may make a determination of whether it wishes to have the documents returned or destroyed pursuant to this Order.

+f.
+Either Party that returns the Identified Materials may request a hearing in accordance with the Court's Discovery Procedures Order [ECF No. 38] for an order compelling production of some or all of the material returned or destroyed, but the basis for such a request may not be the fact or circumstances of the production.

+g.
+The Parties agree that this Stipulation is made pursuant to Rule 502(d) of the Federal Rules of Evidence and thus the disclosure of Identified Materials is not a waiver of the privilege in any other federal or state proceeding.

+h.
+Paragraph 10 above and its subparts do not constitute a concession by any Party that any documents produced are subject to protection by the attorney-client privilege, the work product doctrine or any other potentially applicable privilege or doctrine.
+This agreement also is not intended to waive or limit in any way either Party's right to contest any privilege claims that may be asserted by a Party with respect to any of the documents produced except to the extent stated in the agreement.